Yevgeny Fyodorov (politician): Career

 In November 2006, Fyodorov was appointed Chairman of the State Duma Committee on Economic Policy, Entrepreneurship and Tourism, and was also selected as a member of the State Duma Commission on the implementation of the annual addresses of the President to the Parliament.

-Member of the Council on Competitiveness and Entrepreneurship under the Government of Russia, a member of the Government Commission on the development of small and medium-sized businesses, a member of the Government Commission to ensure the implementation of measures to prevent the bankruptcy of strategic enterprises and organizations as well as organizations of military–industrial complex, a member of the Government Commission on investment projects of national importance, a member of the supervisory board of Rusnano, Chairman of the Commission on the EurAsEC customs and border Policy.
+Member of the Council on Competitiveness and Entrepreneurship under the Government of Russia, a member of the Government Commission on the development of small and medium-sized businesses, a member of the Government Commission to ensure the implementation of measures to prevent the bankruptcy of strategic enterprises and organizations as well as organizations of military–industrial complex, a member of the Government Commission on investment projects of national importance, a member of the supervisory board of Rusnano, chairman of the commission on the EurAsEC customs and border Policy.

 In 2011 he was elected to the State Duma of the fifth convocation of the party United Russia and was appointed Chairman of the Committee on Economic Policy and Entrepreneurship.
 Since 2011, coordinates the activities of the national liberation movement in Russia, and in 2013 was elected as chairman of the factional groups in the State Duma of the Russian Federation "For sovereignty".

-On 24 March 2022, the United States Treasury sanctioned him in response to the 2022 Russian invasion of Ukraine.
+On 24 March 2022, the United States Department of the Treasury sanctioned him in response to the Russian invasion of Ukraine and Russo-Ukrainian War.

 Views

 According to Fyodorov rock music is "U.S.-instigated sabotage".
-After Russian rock musician Andrey Makarevich performed for Ukraine's internally displaced people in the Ukrainian town Slovyansk during the war in Donbass in August 2014 Fyodorov vowed to introduce legislation to strip Makarevich of all Russian state honors because his performance in Slovansk was "collaborating with the fascists".